Brochures: Press Kit - Lyrics - Cover repertoire

 an aria composed by George Gershwin for the 1935 opera Porgy and Bess, one of the finest songs the composer ever wrote.
 It is one of the most covered songs in the history of recorded music, with more than 25,000 covers by groups and solo performers, from Louis Armstrong to Janis Joplin.

-a traditional West Indies folk song, released in 1966 by the Beach Boys.
 The John B. was an old sponger boat - presumably a sloop - whose crew were in the habit of getting notoriously merry whenever they made port.
 It was wrecked and sunk at Governor's Harbour in The Bahamas, in about 1900.

 a French traditional telling a love story located in Solenzara, a village in Corsica.